 Credit cards are one of the most common financial products in our country, providing the bulk of short-term credit for families.
-Interest rates on credit cards have risen substantially, with average interest rates going over 20% .
+Interest rates on credit cards have risen substantially, .
 Given the trends for the 175 million Americans with credit cards, the CFPB estimates that outstanding credit card debt may continue to set records and could even hit $1 trillion.

 As credit card issuers hike rates, the CFPB is working across the board to make sure that Americans can shop in a competitive market and reduce their costs.

 We’ve proposed reforms to credit card penalty fees.
 In a competitive market, credit card companies will compete upfront on the interest rates they charge, rather than building a business model on back-end fees.
 In February, we announced a proposal to amend a rule provision put into place by the Federal Reserve Board of Governors in 2010 that credit card issuers have used to sidestep a Congressional prohibition on unreasonable or out of proportion penalty fees.